dirkkelly/IdeaBox/README.md

 ### 3. Sign up for Cloud9 IDE

 Similar to Treehouse here you will be able to create your own virtual workspaces.
-[Cloud9](https://c9.io) IDE is a bit more clever in that it can read
+[Cloud9](https://c9.io) IDE is a bit more clever in that it can read and write to your GitHub profile.
+It also has a terminal for controlling Git and Ruby.

 **Alernatively you can develop on your own machine**.
 For instructions on setting this up [_read more here_](https://help.github.com/articles/set-up-git)